 I joined the OU's History Department in 2022, following more than two years as a Lecturer in History at Bishop Grosseteste University.
 Before this, I taught History and academic skills at Leeds Beckett University.
 I completed a doctorate in History at the University of Hull in 2019 (including a Postgraduate Certificate in Heritage Research), funded by the Arts and Humanities Research Council (AHRC).
-I also completed an MA in Social and Cultural History at the University of Leeds (2015) and a BA in English & History at Leeds Beckett University (2014).
+I have also completed an MA in Social and Cultural History at the University of Leeds (2015) and a BA in English & History at Leeds Beckett University (2014).
 Prior to completing these degrees, I spent four years studying Social Sciences part-time at the OU: this is where my passion for higher education and research really began.
 I am a Fellow of Advance HE (Higher Education Academy), a Fellow of the Royal Historical Society and a committee member of History Lab Plus, a network dedicated to supporting and advocating for Early Career Historians, based at the Institute of Historical Research.
-I am a new member of the Centre for War and Peace in the Twentieth Century, based in the OU History Department.
+I am a new member of the Centre for War and Peace in the Twentieth Century, which is based in the History Department.

 I am a historian of modern Britain, with research interests related to the social and cultural history of war, consumption and empire.
 I am particularly interested in the endurance and resilience of civilians and service personnel in the context of war.
 This interest, in endurance and resilience among ordinary people, runs like a thread throughout my work in diverse areas of modern British and European History.

 My research on smoking culture, tobacco consumption and provision has focused on British military and civilian contexts during the First World War, particularly the use of tobacco as a mild narcotic in situations of combat and war strain, as well as its symbolism in codes of martial masculinity and patriotism.